forrestxu123/Android-Framework-System-Design/README.md

 ## 1. Android Inter-Process Communication (IPC)

 IPC mechanisms that involves communication of one process with another process.
-In Linux, various IPC mechanisms are available, including Pipes, FIFO, Message Queues, Unix Sockets, Shared Memory, Semaphores, and Signals.
+In Linux, various IPC mechanisms are available, including Pipes, FIFO, Message Queues, Unix Domain Sockets, Shared Memory, Semaphores, and Signals.
 These mechanisms offer valuable means of communication, they come with certain limitations:

 - **Functionality:**